ahmed703/DataStructures/README.md

 # List
-A linked list is a linear data structure in which an element can be added, removed or accessed from any position given.
+A list is a linear data structure in which an element can be added, removed or accessed from any position given.